zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 #### Important on Android

-To use this app auth method on Android 11, you'll need to add a `query` to the `AndroidManifest.xml`.
+To use this app auth method on Android 11, add a `query` to the `AndroidManifest.xml`.

 Go to `<projectRoot>/android/app/src/main/AndroidManifest.xml` and add to the `<manifest>` root:

 ```xml title="<projectRoot>/android/app/src/main/AndroidManifest.xml"